In This Article

 "It really depends upon the purpose of the purchase and your budget," Dr. Breus says.
 "The good news is that all the online companies give people lots of time to 'test' the bed."

 If you decide to buy a mattress online, consider focusing on retailers who offer trial periods so you know if the mattress is right for you.
+Just be sure to note if they expect you to return your mattress yourself if you don't like it or if they will pick up an unwanted mattress for you.
+And always read the reviews.

-What About Bedding?
+What About the Bedding?

 It's clear that picking the right mattress is a big decision, but finding the sheets that suit your sleeping preferences can be equally as important.
 If you have upgraded your mattress, you may want to consider doing the same for your bedding.